bradcar/rocket_imu_analysis/README.md

 https://github.com/user-attachments/assets/0738fe81-0436-4e07-a915-c6b6682752a6

-Rocket IMU Data issues Issues:
+Rocket IMU Data issues:
-- there is massive clipping of accelerometer at launch, likely altitude and velocity wrong
+- There was significant clipping of accelerometer at launch, likely altitude and velocity wrong
-- low ~250ms sampling rate
+- The sampling rate is low at average of ~250 msec
-- Gyro shows lots of tumbling after chute deploy
+- Gyro shows lots of tumbling after chute explosion deploy, it seems to have pushed the sensor hight !?
-- Sensor data wonky post-apogee, accurate analysis after this is difficult
+- Sensor data is a bit wonky post-apogee, accurate analysis after this is difficult

 ## Credits - Many Thanks!
 THANKS to Monte Carlos!
 You have an awesome video and GitHub repo! https://github.com/cmontalvo251/aerospace/blob/main/rockets/PLAR/post_launch_analysis.py https://www.youtube.com/watch?v=mb1RNYKtWQE